Keto, Low-Carb, Easy Mini Frittatas with Bacon Broccoli and Red Pepper are perfect for brunch, a gathering, or simply for every day.

 High in Omega 3s

 While all egg yolks contain some level of omega 3 fatty acids, the feed that chickens ingest plays a role, as you see in the above chart.
-Free range eggs contain nearly 3 times more omega 3s that conventional eggs from caged chickens.
-As I’ve talked about in previous posts, a diet rich in omega 3s, can decrease inflammation in the body, prevent heart disease and supports joint and brain health.
+Free-range eggs contain nearly 3 times more omega 3s than conventional eggs from caged chickens.
+As I’ve talked about in previous posts, a diet rich in omega 3s can decrease inflammation in the body, prevent heart disease, and supports joint and brain health.

 Good source of choline